valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 Sentinel failover disconnection
 ===

-Starting with Redis 2.8.12, when Redis Sentinel changes the configuration of an instance, for example promoting a replica to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale replica instance, it sends a `CLIENT KILL type normal`
+Starting with Redis OSS 2.8.12, when Redis Sentinel changes the configuration of an instance, for example promoting a replica to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale replica instance, it sends a `CLIENT KILL type normal`